spack/spack/lib/spack/docs/module_file_support.rst

   with the following snippet:

   .. literalinclude:: ../../../var/spack/repos/builtin/packages/R/package.py
-     :lines: 151-159
+     :pyobject: R.setup_environment

-  The ``R`` package also knows which environment variable should be modified to make language extensions provided by other packages available, and modifies it appropriately in the ovverride of the second method:
+  The ``R`` package also knows which environment variable should be modified to make language extensions provided by other packages available, and modifies it appropriately in the override of the second method:

   .. literalinclude:: ../../../var/spack/repos/builtin/packages/R/package.py
      :lines: 128-129,146-151